top of page

 Approach

-Wanted to engage patients and educate them about patient generated health data to increase buy-in and improve response rate to surveys.
+Engage patients and educate them about patient generated health data to increase trust, strengthen understanding of their personal importance and improve response rate to surveys.

 Solution